A leading magazine covering diplomacy and international trade, both in print & online

 the national currencies settlement.

-Swift with the focus on digital instruments especially when it comes to the digital currencies of central banks.
+We will also continue with the issues of quick payments for alternatives to Swift with the focus on digital instruments especially when it comes to the digital currencies of central banks.

-through the Eastern Maritime Corridor and of course, when it comes to regional connectivity remains our priority area by the way according to the estimates by the year 2030 the kg volume will double by approximately
+We will train the Indian seafarers to better and deeper explore the area that would also cover the Northern SE road navigation and hydrocarbon supplies through the Eastern Maritime Corridor and of course, when it comes to regional connectivity remains our priority area by the way according to the estimates by the year 2030 the kg volume will double by approximately

-small modular reactors, nuclear medicine Force generation of
+small modular reactors, nuclear medicine Force generation of Technologies fast breeder reactors and many other areas.

 Russia has the most advanced competitors with the safest Technologies in order to meet the growing Indian demands in this area. we need to identify a second side for the nuclear power plants along with the kudan kolam nuclear power plant which we are successfully implementing along with that there were a lot of other areas which would make our strategic partnership comprehensive we will resume our inter-parliamentarian cooperation will continue intense NSA level contacts you have seen how big is the part dedicated to counterterrorism in the joint statement so we have quite a serious convergence in this area and serious commitment to go ahead and cooperate bilaterally and multilaterally.